 “People who don’t hire an attorney risk contract revisions that aren’t in their best interests, errors in their mortgage loan documents or title or survey problems that aren’t covered by title insurance,” says Whitman.

-“You may not get all or any of the property you thought you were buying,” adds Ailion.
-“If the transaction is complex, it’s never a good idea to engage in this deal on your own, as the risk of loss is too great.”
+“If the transaction is complex, it’s never a good idea to engage in this deal on your own, as the risk of loss is too great,” says Ailion.